 The Renpho AI Smart Bike, Schwinn Upright 130, and Yosuda Indoor Cycling Bike scored well in this metric for their quick and easy assembly process and smaller dimensions.
 Unlike the heavier higher-end bikes with more complicated assemblies, these models required fewer steps and time to complete the setup.
 With the smallest footprints of all the bikes tested, they also take up a fair amount less space in your home.

 The Schwinn IC4, Bowflex VeloCore, and Echelon EX-5s weren't particularly difficult to assemble, but their heavier weight and the number of steps involved make them more time-consuming.
 You'll want to set aside 1-2 hours and enlist the help of another person for several of the steps, particularly when connecting the wires and attaching the consoles on the Bowflex and Echelon bikes.
-Without a large touchscreen, the IC4 is the lightest and has the smallest footprint, while the VeloCore and EX-5s are a fair amount larger and heavier, but comparable to other similar bikes with screens.
+Because it lacks a large screen, the IC4 is the lightest and has the smallest footprint, while the VeloCore and EX-5s are a fair amount larger and heavier, but comparable to other similar bikes with screens.

-A quality exercise bike can be a great way to maintain fitness or meet new goals without ever leaving home.
+A quality exercise bike can be a great way to train fitness or meet new goals without ever leaving home.
 Whether you're just getting started on your fitness journey or looking to do some more intense training, there's a bike for you.
+We've tested a variety of the best exercise equipment so you can build out your home gym.
+Adding a set of hand weights, our favorite exercise bands, or the best yoga blocks can help you achieve total body fitness from the comfort of your own home.
 We hope that our detailed comparative review helps you find the right exercise bike to suit your needs and budget.
+If you are looking for more great reviews, see our home gym recommendations and top-rated treadmills.

 Ad-free.
 Influence-free.
 Powered by Testing.